dev-container/aws/README.md

-# starting-template
+# AWS Codespace devcontainer

-Template to get a new devcontainer repo started
+Template to start a new Codespace devcontainer repo for working with AWS.